- EFT is a versatile method of e-payment that may have longer processing times and varying fees.

-There are primarily two main parties involved in an EFT—the sender and the receiver of the money.
+EFT transactions primarily include the sender and the receiver.
 The sender initiates the money transfer request on a payment terminal over the internet.
 The sender’s bank then sends a request to the receiver’s bank directly or via clearing houses.
-The receiver’s bank verifies the accounts details and collects the payment.
+The receiver’s bank verifies the account details and collects the payment.

 Flow chart of how electronic money transfer works (Source)

-ACH is a form of electronic fund transfer used in the US.
-It is a way of transferring money from one bank account to another through direct electronic transfer.
-The fund transfer is processed via ACH (Automated Clearing House) network, a platform that connects hundreds of financial institutions across the US.
+The fund transfer is processed via the ACH (Automated Clearing House) network, a platform that connects hundreds of financial institutions across the US.
 The ACH platform processes payments in batches, often resulting in a delay of a few hours in receiving the funds.

 ACH payments include several different payment categories such as person-to-person (P2P) payments, direct deposits, ACH payments initiated by paper checks, and bill payments initiated on e-commerce portals.